 Your Dalyell coordinator will help you get started.

 The University values Dalyell Scholars as future leaders and wants to give you a role in shaping your opportunities within the Dalyell stream.
-Each year, Dalyell Faculty leads will appoint two student representatives from each faculty or school offering the Dalyell stream.
-If you are interested in becoming a Dalyell student representative, contact your Dalyell Faculty lead.
+Each year, Dalyell faculty leads will appoint two student representatives from each faculty or school offering the Dalyell stream.
+Student representatives are chosen through an expression of interest (EOI) process at the beginning of each new academic year.
+If you are interested in becoming a Dalyell student representative, contact your Dalyell faculty lead.

-Each Dalyell Scholar is entitled to a mobility scholarship of up to $2000.
-We encourage you to use this towards either a short-term (winter, summer or internship) mobility opportunity worth at least six credit points, or a semester exchange worth 24 credit points.
+Each Dalyell Scholar is entitled to a Dalyell Global Mobility Scholarship of up to $2000.
+We encourage you to use this towards either a short-term global experience (winter, summer or internship) or a semester exchange program.
 See our Study abroad and exchange page for more information on the programs available to you.

-Once you’ve applied and are accepted into a program, you will need to apply for the Dalyell mobility scholarship online.
+Once you are accepted into a program, or have registered for a course or activity, you will need to submit a request for the Dalyell Global Mobility Scholarship.

 When you join the Dalyell stream, you will have access to the Dalyell Scholars e-community in Canvas.
 This e-community will allow you to interact with your peers who are enrolled in the stream and come from a wide range of courses across the University.
 Announcements are regularly posted by Dalyell faculty leads, so you can find out about co-curricular aspects of the stream and receive important messages from your faculty.